edi-riga/tsch-sim/README.md

 * Compact simulation description files in JSON
 * Charge consumption model, validated on Texas Instruments CC2650 hardware
 * Random waypoint and line mobility models
-* Unit Disk Graph, Logistic loss (from Cooja), Pister Hack (from 6tisch simulator), and other radio propagation models
+* Unit Disk Graph, Logistic loss (from Cooja), Pister-hack model (from the 6TiSCH simulator), and other radio propagation models
 * Trace-based simulations
 * Simulation results exported to JSON files, format largely compatible with the 6TiSCH simulator output
 * User control over the simulation from JavaScript code specified in configuration